 This is why if all the steps that I’ll explain to fix the issue with the Divi forms fail, I recommend you to use the SMTP method to send emails from WordPress.

-Fix Divi Contact Form
+Fix Divi Contact Form not working issue

 When the Divi contact form is not working, the most common failure in that aspect is that the emails are not sent.